-Now that I’ve gone over some of the groundwork considerations when starting a daycare in Part 1 it’s time to talk funding.
-The simple truth is that without an adequate source of dinero your daycare dream will remain just a dream.
+Now that I’ve gone over some of the groundwork considerations when starting a daycare in Part 1, it’s time to talk funding.
+The simple truth is that without an adequate source of money, your daycare dream will remain just a dream.
 As you scout out a location and get to know licensing standards, keep in mind the necessity of securing daycare center funding (and accounting for expenses).
-Here’s a guide to nailing down how to getting funded and getting your revenue to soar into the black.
+Here’s a guide that will help you nail funding and get to earning.

 How do you get money?